Classic Chicken Soup Recipe: The One That Actually Works When You’re Sick

 An aggressive, rolling boil breaks down the chicken into tiny particles that make the broth cloudy.
 A gentle simmer keeps it clear and golden.

-The Chicken is Dry and Tough
+The Chicken is dried and tough.

 Either you didn’t cook it long enough, or you cooked it too fast at too high of a heat.